-The Sisters of Mary consist of more than 370 Sisters who operate their charitable programmes in the Philippines, Mexico, Guatemala, Brazil, Honduras and Tanzania.
-In each country, the Sisters are devoted to giving the impoverished children they help a better future by providing a safe roof over their heads, food, healthcare and education.
+The Sisters of Mary currently consist of more than 390 Sisters who operate their programmes in the Philippines, Mexico, Guatemala, Brazil, Honduras and Tanzania.

-The Sisters of Mary are recognised as a congregation by decree of the Catholic Church, and have the consideration of the Church as well as the State.
+The Sisters are a congregation by decree of the Catholic Church and recognised by the Pope.
 They are headquartered in Biga, near Manila in the Philippines.

 The Sisters welcome any child in poverty regardless of religion, gender or race.
 Under their care the most deprived boys and girls enjoy an accredited, value-led education that provides a sound framework for the development of capable, independent and empowered adults.
 When the children leave school they are confident, hopeful and have the technical skills they need to find employment and in turn to support their families and local communities out of poverty, extending the humanitarian impact of our work.